-Tumors of the Central and Peripheral Nervous System (Brain and Spine)
+Tumors of the Central and Peripheral Nervous System Advanced Neurosurgery Associates April 24, 2024

 Tumors can form in and around the nerve tissue of the body’s nervous system – the brain and spine – growing as abnormal masses of tissue.
 The type of tumor depends on the location in the nervous system, and whether it is a cancerous (malignant) or non-cancerous (benign) tumor.